Teenagehood looks different for every child, you probably experienced it yourself while you were growing up.

-Today, we are going to look at while that might be the case.
+Today, we are going to look at how that might be the case.

 Emotions Are Heightened